karthik25/less-mongo/README.md

 > less.help()
 ```

-If you are interested in investing more time in less.mongo, check out the [wiki](https://github.com/karthik25/less-mongo/wiki)!!
+If you are interested in investing more time in `less.mongo`, check out the [wiki](https://github.com/karthik25/less-mongo/wiki).
+It contains a complete tutorial with the necessary resources to get started in `less.mongo`!!

 ## Bonus utilities